StylishThemes/GitHub-Dark/README.md

 ## Notes

 * If you're using a custom domain for GitHub Enterprise, be sure to include it though a `@-moz-document` rule (Firefox) or add it to the `Applies to` section in (Chrome).
+* If you want GitHub commit messages to use a monospaced font, and have a background color indicating the width limits, check out [GitHub Commit Limit](https://github.com/StylishThemes/GitHub-Commit-Limit).

 ## Contributions